Universal abundance fluctuations across microbial communities, tropical forests, and urban populations: Results

 \subsection{Stochastic Linear Response Model~(SLRM) reproduces empirical abundance fluctuations across populations}

 In line with our goal of characterizing abundance fluctuations in complex populations, we plot the empirical Logarithmic Fold-change Distribution (LFD) in the three systems in Fig.~\ref{fig:growth_dists}.
 Fig.~\ref{fig:growth_dists}A,B,C plots the LFD of urban employment, aggregated across all US cities, for three different sectors.
 Fig.~\ref{fig:growth_dists}D,E,F plots the LFD of 3 different species in the human gut microbiome.
 Fig.~\ref{fig:growth_dists}G,H plots the LFD of all the tree species belonging to two height cluster in the forest.
-The fold-change in abundance was calculated for time intervals of 1 year, 1 day, and 5 years for the city, microbiome, and forest data.
+The fold-change in abundance was calculated for time intervals of 1 year, 1 day, and 5 years for the city, microbiome, and forest data, \JOD{respectively}.

-All LFDs were roughly centered around $\lambda_i =0$ (average $\lambda_i$ was 0.001, 0.004, and 0.05 for city, microbiome, and forest), but exhibited a large variation relative to the mean (coefficient of variation $\gg 1$; see SI Fig.S1).
-This relative dominance of fluctuations over systematic trends not only makes it easier to study fluctuations easier, but also underscores the need to understand fluctuations better.
-The Stochastic Linear Response Model (SLRM), which neglects any systematic trends in the mean, is a good candidate model of population fluctuations.
+All LFDs were roughly centered around $\lambda_i =0$ (average $\lambda_i$ was 0.001, 0.004, and 0.05 for city, microbiome, and forest), but exhibited a large variation relative to the mean (coefficient of variation $\gg 1$; see \RV{SI Fig.S1}). \RV{This relative dominance of fluctuations over systematic trends \JOD{for relative abundances} not only makes the study of fluctuations easier, but also underscores the need to understand fluctuations better.} The Stochastic Linear Response Model (SLRM), which neglects any systematic trends in the mean, is \JOD{therefore} a good candidate model of population fluctuations.